Liverpool unleash Salah & Mane on Partey’s Atletico Madrid | Goal.com

 Back at Anfield 👊🔴#LIVATL pic.twitter.com/1mEb86cN5a— Liverpool FC (@LFC) March 11, 2020

-Cameroon international will start the battle of Anfield from the bench, whereas, there is no place for Guinea star, Naby Keita.
+Cameroon international Joel Matip will start the battle of Anfield from the bench, whereas there is no place for Guinea star Naby Keita.

-As expected, Thomas Partey will hold sway in Atleti’s midfield after making Simeone’s first X1 alongside Koke, Saul and Angel Correa for the make or break encounter.
+As expected, Thomas Partey will hold sway in Atleti’s midfield after making Simeone’s first XI alongside Koke, Saul and Angel Correa for the make or break encounter.

 [👥🏧] ALINEACIÓN